rdkuyer/Plant-Co.-Report/README.md

 # Plant-Co.-report

 # Key Insights
-- <b>Geographical Impact</b>: China, France, and Sweden are the largest contributors to the decrease in sales in 2023, with China showing the most significant decline.
+- <b>Worst performing countries</b>: China, France, and Sweden are the largest contributors to the decrease in sales in 2023, with China showing the most significant decline.
 - <b>Monthly Sales Drop</b>: The largest drop in Sales YTD vs PYTD occurred in February 2023, with a decrease of -0.35 million.
 Breaking this down, 0.26 million of this decline is attributed to China, with indoor and landscape products contributing -101k and -153k respectively.

 # Recommendations
 - <b>Targeted Analysis</b>: Investigate the factors contributing to low sales in China, France, and Sweden, prioritizing China due to its significant impact.
 - <b>Marketing Focus</b>: Concentrate marketing efforts on accounts in the upper left quadrant of the scatter chart—those with high gross profit but low sales/quantity.
 These accounts have the greatest potential for profit growth if marketing strategies are effective.
+- <b> Efficiency optimization </b>: For accounts in the lower right quadrant of the scatter chart—where there are high sales/quantity but low gross profit—prioritize potential operational improvements.
+Enhancing profit margins slightly can lead to substantial increases in absolute profit, leveraging the high volume of sales for greater financial impact.

 # Summary of Plant Co.
 Project
 - <b>Treemap Visual</b>: Highlights the bottom 10 countries in terms of YTD vs PYTD values, making it easy to identify the largest contributors to poor sales.
 This visual also integrates with the Waterfall chart for deeper insights.